NasPo0/Getting-and-Cleaning-Data-Course-Project/README.md

 Scripts:
 ========
 The repository contains a R script 'run_analysis.R'.
-This script uses the data sets that are described in more detail below to create a tidy set which fulfill the following:
+This script uses the data sets that are described in more detail below to create a tidy set which fulfills the following:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.